RoaringBitmap/CRoaring/README.md

 - For testing, in the Standard toolbar, drop the ``Select Startup Item...`` menu and choose one of the tests.
 Run the test by pressing the button to the left of the dropdown.

 We have optimizations specific to AVX2 in the code, and they are turned only if the ``__AVX2__`` macro is defined.
 In turn, these optimizations should only be enabled if you know that your target machines will support AVX2.
 Given that all recent Intel and AMD processors support AVX2, you may want to make this assumption.
 Thankfully, Visual Studio does define the ``__AVX2__`` macro whenever the ``/arch:AVX2`` compiler option is set.
 Unfortunately, this option might not be set by default.
-Thankfully, you can enable it with CMake by adding the ``-DFORCE_AVX2=ON`` flag (e.g., type ``cmake -DFORCE_AVX2=ON -DCMAKE_GENERATOR_PLATFORM=x64 ..`` instead of  ``cmake -DCMAKE_GENERATOR_PLATFORM=x64 ..``).
+Thankfully, you can enable it with CMake by adding the ``-DFORCE_AVX=ON`` flag (e.g., type ``cmake -DFORCE_AVX=ON -DCMAKE_GENERATOR_PLATFORM=x64 ..`` instead of  ``cmake -DCMAKE_GENERATOR_PLATFORM=x64 ..``).
 If you are building directly in the IDE (with at least Visual Studio 2017 and the Visual C++ tools for CMake component), then right click on ``CMakeLists.txt`` and select "Change CMake Settings".
 This opens a JSON file called ``CMakeSettings.json``.
 This file allows you to add CMake flags by editing the ``"cmakeCommandArgs"`` keys.
-E.g., you can modify the lines that read ``"cmakeCommandArgs" : ""`` so that they become ``"cmakeCommandArgs" : "-DFORCE_AVX2=ON"``.
+[E.g., you can modify the lines that read ``"cmakeCommandArgs" : ""`` so that they become ``"cmakeCommandArgs" : "-DFORCE_AVX=ON"``.](https://goo.gl/photos/XH7peTKYRCSxWzph9) The relevant part of the JSON file might look at follows:

+      {
+        "name": "x64-Debug",
+        "generator": "Visual Studio 15 2017 Win64",
+        "configurationType": "Debug",
+        "buildRoot": "${env.LOCALAPPDATA}\\CMakeBuild\\${workspaceHash}\\build\\${name}",
+        "cmakeCommandArgs": "-DFORCE_AVX=ON",
+        "buildCommandArgs": "-m -v:minimal"
+      },
+      {
+        "name": "x64-Release",
+        "generator": "Visual Studio 15 2017 Win64",
+        "configurationType" : "Release",
+        "buildRoot":  "${env.LOCALAPPDATA}\\CMakeBuild\\${workspaceHash}\\build\\${name}",
+        "cmakeCommandArgs":  "-DFORCE_AVX=ON",
+        "buildCommandArgs": "-m -v:minimal"
+       }

+After this modification, the output of CMake should include a line such as this one:

+       CMAKE_C_FLAGS:   /arch:AVX2  -Wall

 You must understand that this implies that the produced binaries will not run on hardware that does not support AVX2.
+However, you might get better performance.

-We have additionnal optimizations that use inline assembly and BMI2 instructions.
+We have additionnal optimizations that use inline assembly.
 However, Visual Studio does not support inline assembly so you cannot benefit from these optimizations under Visual Studio.

 # Thread safety